Repeating Courses and Forgiveness Policy

 The required procedure and other guidelines for the grade forgiveness policy are as follows:

-- The student must complete and submit to the Academic Advising Office a “Special Petition to Repeat a Course under the Forgiveness Policy” form.
-If the form is properly completed and all requirements for the grade forgiveness are satisfied, the UAAO will approve the petition, and the student will file the form in the Registrar’s Office.
+- The student must complete and submit to the Academic Advising Office a “Special Petition to Repeat a Course Under the Forgiveness Policy” form.
+If the form is properly completed and all requirements for the grade forgiveness are satisfied, the Academic Advising Office will approve the petition and forward the petition to the Registrar’s Office for processing.
+The last deadline for filing any petitions for grade forgiveness is the last day of final exams during the semester in which the student graduates.

 - All grades remain on the student’s transcript.
 The original course attempt will have an annotation indicating that the course has been repeated for forgiveness.

 - During a student’s academic career, he or she may petition to have up to three grades forgiven under this policy.
-The student may not repeat the same course, for purposes of grade forgiveness, more than two times.
-If the student withdraws from a course being repeated under this policy, the withdrawn attempt will nonetheless be considered as one of his or her three petitions.
+The student is permitted to file for grade forgiveness for the same course only one time.

-- If a student repeats a course without following these procedures, the student will receive credit only once for the course, and all grades in the course will be averaged into the student’s cumulative grade point average.
-Prior to Spring 2005, the original attempt will be marked with an “R” next to the grade to indicate that the course was repeated but the grade was not forgiven.
+- Without utilizing grade forgiveness, the student who repeats the same course at UT will receive credit only once for the course, and all grades in the course will be averaged into the student’s cumulative grade point average.
+Prior to spring 2005, the original attempt was marked with an “R” next to the grade to indicate that the course was repeated but the grade was not forgiven.

-- The forgiveness policy may be applied only to a specific course that a student wishes to repeat.
-Under unusual circumstances, a different but similar course may be used if the Academic Appeals Committee approves the substitute course and the approval is on file in the Registrar’s Office.
-With prior approval of the Academic Appeals Committee, a course different from the original course may be substituted in the following cases:
+- Under unusual circumstances, a different but similar course may be used if the department offering the course and the Office of the Associate Provost approve the substitution.
+Therefore, with prior approval of the department offering the course and the Office of the Associate Provost, a course different from the original course may be substituted in the following cases:

 - The substitute course replaces a course no longer offered by the institution.